1990 History, Trivia and Fun Facts

-Art thieves stole 12 paintings of art and a Shang dynasty vase, worth some $500 million – the greatest known property theft in history, from the Isabella Gardner Museum in Boston.
-They have never been recovered.
+Art thieves stole 12 paintings of art and a Shang dynasty vase worth some $500 million – the greatest known property theft in history, from the Isabella Gardner Museum in Boston.
+They were never recovered.

 On September 29, Washington, D.C.’s National Cathedral was finished.
 Construction began on September 29, 1907.

 Smoking was banned on all cross-country flights in the United States.
 The first ban on smoking in bars in the US was passed in San Luis Obispo, California.